Zymbit-Docs/docs/content/bootware/troubleshooting/error-codes/index.md

 <summary>Details</summary>

-Description: Failed to encrypt kernel8 FitImage
+Description: Failed to encrypt kernel8 FitImage (or kernel_2712 or vmlinuz)

 </details>